facebook/react/docs/contributing/implementation-notes.md

 }
 ```

-Note that in order for this to work, we need to read an internal root instance from a DOM node.
+In order for this to work, we need to read an internal root instance from a DOM node.
 We will modify `mountTree()` to add the `_internalInstance` property to the root DOM node.

 We will also teach `mountTree()` to destroy any existing tree so it can be called multiple times: